 Capt.
 Richard L. Klass, of the Air Force Academy Faculty, has been named a White House Fellow.
 Captain Klass is one of seventeen selected from thirty-one finalists.
 He will spend a year as an assistant to White House staff members, the Vice President, Cabinet officers, and other top government officials.

-On July 1, Neil Armstrong, first man on the moon on July 20 of last year, took office as the chief of NASA's aeronautics program.-End is shown just prior to impact on a tank hull.
-TOW is a tube-launched, optically tracked, wire-guided missile that is designed especially to destroy tanks.
-In recent performance tests it had twenty-eight hits in as many shots.
+On July 1, Neil Armstrong, first man on the moon on July 20 of last year, took office as the chief of NASA's aeronautics program.-END